stolostron/deploy/README.md

 Each of the three directories contains a `kustomization.yaml` file that will apply the yaml definitions to your OCP instance using `kubectl apply`.

-## Prepare to deploy MultiClusterHub Instance (ONCE)
+## Prepare to deploy MultiClusterHub Instance (do these task only ONCE)

 1. clone this repo locally
     ```bash
     git clone https://github.com/open-cluster-management/deploy.git
     ```

-2. check out the specific tag cooresponding to the snapshot you wish to deploy or simply run with the latest snapshot by using `master`
-3. generate a pull-secret
+2. generate a pull-secret
    1. ensure you have access to the quay org by following this link:  [open-cluster-management](https://quay.io/repository/open-cluster-management/multiclusterhub-operator-index?tab=tags)
    2. if you do not have access to the [open-cluster-management](https://quay.io/repository/open-cluster-management/multiclusterhub-operator-index?tab=tags) org in quay.io you can request access on our Slack Channel [#forum-acm]([https://](https://coreos.slack.com/archives/CTDEY6EEA)).
    3. go to [https://quay.io/user/tpouyer?tab=settings](https://quay.io/user/tpouyer?tab=settings) replacing `tpouyer` with your username